Remember (S.E.S. album): Background and development

+Release and singles

+On November 28, through SM Entertainment's digital music project SM Station, the group released "Love [story]".
+The track served as a buzz single for their upcoming official comeback.
+A music video was released on December 29, 2016, compiling scenes of their early days as a group.
+Later, on December 29, a music video for the song was uploaded onto SM Town's official YouTube channel, consisting of a series of old footage of the group.

+On the same day, music video teasers for the two main singles "Remember" and "Paradise" were released, and promotional photographs of the members were shared in social media.
+"Remember" was released as the first main single on January 1, 2017, along with its music video, with features Shoo's son Lim Yoo making a cameo appearance.
+"Paradise" was released as the second and also final single on January 2, 2017, with its music video release.
+It also accompanied the album's release.

 Composition

-The album has a total of ten tracks - six originals ("Candy Lane", "Remember", "Paradise", "Birthday", "My Rainbow", and "Hush"), three remakes of previous singles "Life", "The Light", and "Love [story]", and an English version of the title track "Remember".

-The album's first single "Love [story]" is an R&B song.
-It is a remake of their previous songs "I'm Your Girl" (1997) and "Love" (1999).
-Second single "Remember" is a mid-tempo pop ballad song written and composed by the members themselves, combining piano melody and string orchestra, while the third and final single "Paradise" is a new jack swing song produced by Mike Daley, Mitchell Owens, and Yoo Young-jin.
+The album has a total of ten tracks - six originals (namely "Candy Lane", "Remember", "Paradise", "Birthday", "My Rainbow", and "Hush"), three remakes of previous singles "Life", "The Light", and "Love [story]", and an English version of the title track "Remember".
+The album's first single "Love [story]" is an R&B song; it is a remake compromising two previous songs, "I'm Your Girl" (1997) and "Love" (1999).
+Second single and title track "Remember" is a mid-tempo pop ballad song written and composed by the members themselves, combining piano melody and string orchestra, while the third and final single "Paradise" is a new jack swing song produced by Mike Daley, Mitchell Owens, and Yoo Young-jin.
 The three producers were also involved in labelmate SHINee's fifth album 1 of 1 and its repackage 1 and 1, both released in 2016.
 The album also contains hints of jazz, most notably on the track "Candy Lane".

-Release and promotion

-On November 28, through S.M.
-Entertainment's digital music project SM Station, the group released "Love [story]".
-The track served as a buzz single for their upcoming official comeback.
-Later, on December 29, a music video for the song was uploaded onto SM Town's official YouTube channel, consisting of a series of old footage of the group.
-On the same day, music video teasers for the two main singles "Remember" and "Paradise" were released, and promotional photographs of the members were shared in social media.
-As scheduled, the music video for "Remember" was released on January 1, 2017.

-Promotions started with a ten-episode reality show called "Remember - I'm Your S.E.S.", airing in the mobile video app Oksusu, with first episode airing on December 5.
-The trio also appeared in You Hee-Yeol's Sketchbook, performing some of their earlier songs.

-The trio had also been scheduled to appear as hosts in an episode of Saturday Night Live Korea to be aired on December 17, but the appearance was cancelled because member Eugene injured her ankle while filming the group's comeback music videos.

-The trio also announced a special concert called "Remember, The Day", to be held on December 30 and 31 at the Daeyang Hall at Sejong University in Seoul, South Korea.
-It is their first solo concert since 2000.
-Before the first concert, the group held a press conference to discuss about the process of making the album.

-They've also performed in the 2016 MBC Gayo Daejejeon, which aired in December 31.
-It's their first time in the festival since 2002.
-They performed their 1997 debut single "I'm Your Girl" and the single "Remember".

-On March 1, they held a fanmeet called "I Will Be There, Waiting For You".